 These transactions are part of the ordinary operations of the Company and are settled on the basis of Standard intra-Group contract market prices.
 International Endesa B.V. has no business relations with Key management during the period.

-The following table summarizes the financial relationships between the Company and related parties:
+The following table summarizes the financial relationships between the Company and Endesa Group entities: